Skip links

 • Integration with your team: The best agencies sit in your Slack, attend your marketing meetings, and work inside your process rather than around it.

-When we look at our longest client relationships, they all share a pattern.
+“When we look at our longest client relationships, they all share the same shape.
 The in-house marketer kept control.
 The agency took the specialized and high-volume work.
 The measurement was scoped and reviewed monthly.
-The relationship was compounded because both sides could point to what they produced.
-A cleaner partnership structure produces the returns.
-The template is secondary.
+The relationship compounded because both sides could point to what they produced.” – Emulent Strategy Team

-If you want to talk through where an SEO partnership could amplify what your team is already doing, contact the Emulent team, and we will walk through it with you.
+If you want to talk through where an SEO partnership could amplify what your team is already doing, contact the Emulent team and we will walk through it with you.